 In 2019 models, Nissan will start rolling out a feature called Rear Door Alert.
 When enabled, Rear Door Alert detects that you'e opened a rear door and alerts you via a dashboard message and car horn if you don't reopen that door upon arriving at your destination.

 "The idea was inspired when I accidentally left a pan of lasagna in the back seat of my car overnight," said Marlene Mendoza, a Nissan engineer and a mother of three.
 "The worst thing was the car smelled for days, but it made me ask myself, 'What if I left something far more important back there?'"

-That’s because the temperature inside a car can increase quickly and reach temperatures in excess of 120 degrees.
-And since a child's body overheats more quickly than an adults, it can take just 15 minutes to put their life in danger.
+That's because the temperature inside a car can increase quickly and reach temperatures in excess of 120 degrees.
+And since a child's body overheats more quickly than an adult's, it can take just 15 minutes to put their lives in danger.